qnimble/quarto-discovery/README.md

 # Arduino pluggable discovery for serial ports

-The `serial-discovery` tool is a command line program that interacts via stdio.
+The `quarto-discovery` tool is a command line program that interacts via stdio.
 It accepts commands as plain ASCII strings terminated with LF `\n` and sends response as JSON.
+It is forked and based on ['serial-discovery'](https://github.com/arduino/serial-discovery).

 ## How to build

 Install a recent go environment (>=13.0) and run `go build`.
-The executable `serial-discovery` will be produced in your working directory.
+The executable `quarto-discovery` will be produced in your working directory.

 ## Usage